 The Conservation Commission comprises seven residents who are appointed by the Board of Selectmen for three-year terms.
 The responsibilities of a Commissioner include attending two evening meetings a month (currently Tuesday nights), as well as attending Commission site visits, which average about twice a month, to inspect proposed development sites and violations.

 The new member should also attend training sessions to become knowledgeable about wetlands resources and the laws protecting them.
 The Commission will pay for member education at workshops conducted by the Massachusetts Association of Conservation Commissions.

 For further information about the Conservation Commission’s roles and responsibilities, please visit the Town’s website at www.weston.org/Conservation or contact Conservation Administrator Michele Grzenda at (781) 786-5068.

 Residents who would like to be considered should submit a volunteer application (download a PDF or submit online) or send a letter of interest with background information to email@example.com or by mail to the Board of Selectmen, P.O.
-Box 378, Weston, MA 02493 by May 13, 2018.
+Box 378 by June 15, 2018.